emkelley/emk-bulma-templates/README.md

-# Welcome to EK Bulma Templates!
+# Welcome to my template collection!

 Hi there!
 Please feel free to take a look around and use some of these templates.
 No attribution required.
-I wanted to create a set of nice templates to help start projects.
+I wanted to create a set of nice templates to help kickstart projects.

 ## https://emkelley.github.io/EK-Bulma-Templates/